Winter 2020 Waking the Wild: January 26th and February 16th in Iowa’s southern Loess Hills. Contact Jack Phillips for details: email@example.com

-Poetics of Place is seasonal series of workshops that teaches contemplative walking, art, and creative writing as a path into nature.
-Our faculty includes humanities scholars, scientists, and artists who are actively engaged in the consilience of ecology and humanities in the Kickatuus, Nishnabotna, and Missouri River watersheds.
+Waking the Wild is seasonal series of workshops that teaches contemplative walking, art, and creative writing as a path to wildness.
+Our faculty includes scholars, writers, and artists who are actively engaged in the consilience of ecology and humanities in the Kickatuus, Nishnabotna, and Missouri River watersheds.

 Poetics of Place workshops are designed for intensive and immersive creativity, contemplation, walking and conversation in wild places with small groups of companions.
 Each workshop also allows for quiet spaces for mediation, reading, writing, and for one-on-one sessions with our alphabetically-listed faculty mentors: